 - There are other ECS cards that will allow site access to carry out specific work, such as Labourer or Experienced Worker.
 These cards can be upgraded to a gold card when you qualify to the industry standard.

-- If you are a Qualified Supervisor with the NICEIC or ELECSA, you may be able to apply for a gold card via them.
+- If you are a Qualified Supervisor with the NICEIC,ELECSA or the ECA, you may be able to apply for a gold card via them.

 Eligibility and requirements